topel/bird_audio_detection_challenge/README.md

 Based on Densely Connected Convolutional Networks (DenseNets) Theano/Lasagne

 ## About the BAD challenge
-To get information about the challenge, please visit its [Website](http://machine-listening.eecs.qmul.ac.uk/bird-audio-detection-challenge/)
+To get information about the challenge, please visit its [Website](http://machine-listening.eecs.qmul.ac.uk/bird-audio-detection-challenge/).
+The purpose was to propose a solution to the binary classification task of detecting singing birds in 10-s duration audio files.

 ## Requirements
 * Theano (0.9.0.dev3)